MSPayneII/react-material-ui-tutorial/README.md

 A hands-on React Notes application provided by the [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) to serve as a Beginner's Guide for incorporating Material UI in React project.

-## What the Project does:

-Serves as an overview of Material UI and incorporate its components into a notes application.
-The application allows users to Create, Read, and Delete note cards.

 ## My reason for choosing this Project:

 My goal is to build more CRUD applications faster by utilizing preexisting components instead of building CSS from scratch.
 Although I love CSS, it can be time-consuming, which isn't helpful on tight deadlines.